Discover Ancient Egypt

 Spend 10 days exploring the attractions of Cairo, Luxor and Aswan.

 • On private guided tours, you will start your trip in Cairo.
-This is where you will explore The First Pyramids in Dahshour, the iconic Great Pyramids of Giza and the Sphinx.
-You will Visit the new Museum of Egyptian Civilization and its unique collection of the mummies of the Great Pharoahs, the monumental Refaai Mosque and the Egyptian Museum of Antiquities.
+This is where you will explore the iconic Great Pyramids of Giza, the Sphinx and the Sakkara Pyramid.
+You will visit the new Grand Egyptian Museum, which is the greatest repositories of ancient Egyptian treasures in the world and the National Museum of Egyptian Civilizations NMEC and its unique collection of the mummies of the great Pharoahs as well as the monumental Refaii Mosque.

 • Then you will head south of Egypt where you’ll board the Nile cruise ship and tour the city of Luxor, where you’ll discover the wonders of the ancient Egyptian civilization and get to see the West Bank, the Valley of the KingsKarnak and Luxor Temples.

 • You will cruise to Aswan, enjoying the passing scenery of the Nile from your room or on deck.
-You’ll explore the Temple of Horus, the Temple of Kom Ombo and Aswan High Dam.
+You’ll explore the Temple of Horus, the Temple of Kom Ombo, Philae Temple and Aswan High Dam.

 Itinerary